YuhanSun/CSE512-Project-Phase2-Template/README.md

 ## Submission
 ### Submission files
 1. Submit your project jar package.
-2. Submit your project source code onto Blackboard and follow the submission instruction on BB.
+2. Zip your project source code and submit to Blackboard.
 3. Note that: you need to make sure your code can compile and package by entering ```sbt clean assembly```.
 We will run the compiled package on our cluster directly using "spark-submit" with parameters.
 If your code cannot compile and package, you will not receive any points.

 ## Tips (Optional)